OL-Dani22/OL-Dani22/README.md

-- 👋 Hi, I’m Dani and my native language in the sources is german.
+- 👋 Hi, I’m Dani and my native language in sources is german.
 - 👀 I’m interested in C, JAVA, C++ ...
-- In C I was used to program in my study in the early 90s (TurboC, BorlandC ...) e.g. an OS for SCARA robots..
+- In C I was used to program in my study in the early 90s (TurboC, BorlandC e.g. on Schneider PC) for instance an OS for SCARA robots and some more..
-- In Java I'm experienced by 10 years autodidactic studies in the inspiring IDE Eclipse since 2000 (with baby & family pause 😺 ) and wrote by myself the tools that I need & some games for / with family ... in my free time in java especially for driving on Windows AND Linux (my favorite).
+- In Java I'm experienced by 10 years autodidactic studies in the inspiring IDE Eclipse since 2000 (with baby & family pause 😺 ) and wrote by myself the tools that I need & some games for / with family in my free time and especially in java I'm interested because of driving programs on Windows AND Linux (my favorite OS also for family).
-   That is more satisfying for me than reading some kinds of books or watching TV.
+   That is more satisfying for me than reading some kind of books or watching TV long time.
-   But I'm also interested in other things like making music and doing sports 3-4 time a week or motorcycling and much more (not a really nerd to spend hours infront of the monitor).
+   But I'm also interested in other things like making music and doing sports 3-4 times a week or in motorcycling and much more (I'm also not a really nerd to permanently spend hours infront of the monitor).
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me ...